Raiden Developer Onboarding Guide

 Delivered to be sent.

 The Processed message is sent for the following cases (essentially messages containing a BP):

-On the sender’s side for the messages in the global queue:
+On the sender’s side for the messages in the unordered queue:

 Delivered is enough to remove them from the queue triggering the transport to stop retrying sending them.